wp-plugins/tagged-gallery/readme.txt

 == Frequently asked questions ==

-= Does Tagged Gallery use WordPress thumbs or does it make its own = Tagged Gallery make it's own thumbs.
+= Does Tagged Gallery use WordPress thumbs or does it make its own? =

+Tagged Gallery make its own thumbs.

+= Does Tagged Gallery support Lightbox or jQuery-plugins like that? =

+Tagged Gallery har its own lightbox feature called tgbox.

 == Screenshots ==